 McIlroy, for whatever reason, can't seem to find a rhythm this season and it is definitely more than just a club change.
-Next week he will get a chance to defend his title at the Honda Classic, but for now the Accenture Match Play is left without golf's two biggest names.
-With some other top names bowing out in the first round, it is truly anyone's event to win with five rounds left to play.
+Next week he will get a chance to defend his title at the Honda Classic but for now the Accenture Match Play is left without their two biggest names, and with some other top names bowing out in the first round, it is truly anyone's event to win with five rounds left to play.

 College basketball video from Yahoo!
 Sports

 • Source: Veteran forward Kenyon Martin to join Knicks

 • Danica Patrick flying high personally and professionally

 • Obama on golfing with Tiger Woods: 'He's on another planet'